pingcap/ossinsight/README.md

   * [More](https://ossinsight.io/collections/open-source-database) ...

 **Welcome to add collections**

 👏 We welcome your contributions here!
 You can add a collection on our website by submitting PRs.
 Please create a `.yml` file under [the collections file path]( https://github.com/pingcap/ossinsight/tree/main/etl/meta/collections).

-[Here](https://github.com/pingcap/ossinsight/blob/main/CONTRIBUTING.md#add-a-collection) is a file template provides guidance on the information you need to include.
+[Here](https://github.com/pingcap/ossinsight/blob/main/CONTRIBUTING.md#add-a-collection) is a file template that describes what you need to include.
 We look forward to your PRs！

 ### Feature 2: Developer Analytics

 * **Basic**:
   * Stars, behavior, most used languages，and contribution trends
-  * Code (commits，pull requests，pull request size and code line changes), code reviews, and issues
+  * Code (commits, pull requests, pull request size and code line changes), code reviews, and issues
 * **Advanced**:
   * Contribution time distribution for all kind of contribution activities
   * Monthly stats about contribution activities in all public repositories